AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

 The `Storage` component,

-* can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
+* can save both AuditionNUS data and user preference data in JSON format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).